Chhotu Ram: Early life, education and personal life

 Ram Richpal Ohlyan was born on 24 November 1881, in Garhi Sampla, Rohtak district (then Punjab, now Haryana) in a Jat family to Chaudhary Sukhi Ram Singh and Sarla Devi.
 Nicknamed Chhotu Ram as he was youngest of his brothers, he grew up amidst agrarian distress caused by British colonial policies.
 At age 12, he attended middle school in Rohtak.
 In 1897, he joined Christian Mission School in Delhi, mastering English, a key skill in colonial India.
 He earned scholarships and enrolled at St. Stephen’s College, Delhi, graduating with a Bachelor of Arts in 1905.
 During his studies, he emerged as a student leader, organising a strike against the hostel warden to protest poor living conditions and advocate for better facilities.
 His leadership in subsequent agitations earned him the nickname “General Robert” for his commanding presence.

 Parts of his education were funded by philanthropist Seth Chhaju Ram Lamba.
-He wored as a personal secretary and superintendent of education department in Kalakankar State of Raja Rampal Singh.
+He worked as a personal secretary and superintendent of education department in Kalakankar State of Raja Rampal Singh.
 He then shifted to Agra and pursued his degree in law from Law College, Agra in 1911 and practised law firstly at Agra and then at Rohtak.
 He was also influenced by the Arya Samaj and joined the Indian National Congress in 1916 and was president of district congress committee of Rohtak from 1917 to 1920.
 He severed his relations with the Congress party due to differences with the leadership over the Non-cooperation movement in 1920.
 He was around eleven years of age, when he married Giano Devi.
 He had at least one daughter, Bhagwani Devi, whose son, Birender Singh, became a politician.
 Chhotu Ram lived simply, maintaining his Jat roots, dressing traditionally, and prioritising public service over personal leisure.
 His empathy for farmers earned him the title Deenbandhu (Friend of the Poor).
+The title was given to him during an event on Vaisakhi after the allotment of land to Scheduled Castes in 1938, while the title of Rehbar-i-Azam was conferred upon him during a conference in Lyallpur in 1942.